Milk policy in the EU – a case of policy incoherence

 While milk producers in the EU struggle with low milk prices, the EU and its member states struggle to come up with a coherent policy to address the issue.
 Milk prices will not recover until there is a better balance between supply and demand.
 I have previously written a number of posts (here and here) in which I have described the policy responses introduced in response to the sharp fall in milk prices since their record high in early 2014.

 These responses include measures designed to reduce supply.
-Specifically, the Commission has activated Article 222 of the CMO Regulation which suspends competition law in the case of producer organisations, co-operatives and inter-branch organisations and allows them to voluntarily limit supply with a view to raising the price of milk.… Read the rest
+Specifically, the Commission has activated Article 222 of the CMO Regulation which suspends competition law in the case of producer organisations, co-operatives and inter-branch organisations and allows them to voluntarily limit supply with a view to raising the price of milk.
+The Commission has also indicated that it is prepared to approve higher levels of state aid to individual farmers who voluntarily freeze or reduce production compared to a reference period in the dairy, pigmeat and fruit and vegetable sectors.… Read the rest

 Two steps forward, one step back: coupled payments in the CAP